* “Poppy red” springs up on the red carpet

 “Jennifer is definitely fashion’s new darling,” Saboura said.
 “She came out wearing strong designers when she was first nominated for ‘Winter’s Bone (in 2010), but since her ‘Hunger Games’ debut, she’s become the one to dress in young Hollywood.”

-However, Saboura felt that Jessica Chastain’s soft jade green dress was a miss, despite it being another big color for spring 2013.
+However, Saboura panned the soft jade green dress worn by Golden Globe winner Jessica Chastain (“Zero Dark Thirty”), despite it being another big color for spring 2013.

 “The dress was ill-fitting and looked messy,” he said.
 “It did nothing to showcase this beautiful and super-talented star.”
 (Editing by Mary Milliken, Stacey Joyce and Christopher Wilson)